leto19/CommonVoice-DEMAND/README.md

 # CommonVoice-DEMAND Dataset Creation

-This repository provides the code for creating CommonVoice-DEMAND datasets for speech enhancement training as proposed in the paper.
+This repository provides the code for creating CommonVoice-DEMAND datasets for speech enhancement training as proposed in the paper:
+"HE EFFECT OF SPOKEN LANGUAGE ON SPEECH ENHANCEMENT USING SELF-SUPERVISED SPEECH REPRESENTATION LOSS FUNCTIONS"

+.
 The following data is required:

 ## Required Data